Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 Are water flossers better than string floss?

 These 2 hygiene procedures should not be compared, because they serve different purposes, and you should use them both, not one or the other.
-Waterpik is better at removing food particles from between teeth, it’s also a better product for gum health.
+Waterpik is better at removing food particles from between the teeth, it’s also a better product for gum health.
 But floss is superior when it comes to removing plaque from between teeth, making it a better product for preventing tooth decay.
 So which one should you use?
-The answer is: both of them.
+The answer is both of them.
+If you have to go with only one then string floss is better!

 How long does a water flosser last?